mikjo/bigitr/README.md

 if the merge onto `bar` is successful, `bar` will then be merged onto `master`.

-When doing a git branch export with `export.preimport = true`, if there are any merge failures from the preimport, then the git branch export will be aborted.
+When doing a git branch export with the default setting of `export.preimport = true`, if there are any merge failures from the preimport, then the git branch export will be aborted.

 All hooks are run in the obvious directory; git hooks are run in a git working directory with the specified branch checked out, and